hwborchers/ctv-optimization/README.md

 -   The [optimx](https://cran.r-project.org/web/packages/optimx/index.html) package provides a replacement and extension of the `optim()` function in Base R with a call to several function minimization codes in R in a single statement.
-These methods handle smooth, possibly box constrained functions of several or many parameters.
+These methods handle smooth, possibly box-constrained functions of several or many parameters.
 Function `optimr()` in this package extends the `optim()` function with the same syntax but more 'method' choices.
-    Function `opm()` applies several solvers to a selected optimization task and returns a dataframe of results for easy comparison.
+    Function `opm()` applies several solvers to a selected optimization task and returns a data frame of results for easy comparison.

 -   The R Optimization Infrastructure ([ROI](https://cran.r-project.org/web/packages/ROI/index.html)) package provides a framework for handling optimization problems in R. It